d9pouces/PythonNest/doc/source/installation.rst

 Installation
 ============

-As every Python package, you may use several ways to install PythonNest.
+Like many Python packages, you can use several methods to install PythonNest.
 The following packages are required:

   * setuptools >= 3.0